AVEVA/AVEVA-Samples/ocs_samples/basic_samples/OmfIngress/DotNet/readme.md

 Configure constants for connecting and authentication
 -----------------------------------------------------

-The Ingress Service is secured by obtaining tokens from the Identity Server.
+The OMF Ingress Service is secured by obtaining tokens from the Identity Server.
 Such clients provide a client application identifier and an associated secret (or key) that are authenticated against the server.
 The sample includes an appsettings.json configuration file to hold configuration strings, including the authentication strings.
 You must